GreptimeTeam/docs/docs/nightly/en/reference/sql/alter.md

 ### Modify column type

-Modify the date type of column
+Modify the date type of a column

 ```sql
 ALTER TABLE monitor MODIFY COLUMN load_15 STRING;
 ```

-The modified column cannot be a tag (primary key) or timestamp (time index), and it must be Nullable to ensure that the data can be safely converted (become null).
+The modified column cannot be a tag (primary key) or time index, and it must be nullable to ensure that the data can be safely converted (become null).

 ### Rename table